Ty France Player Props: Mariners vs. Angels

 - The pitching staff for the Angels had a collective 8.7 K/9 last season, which ranked 12th in the league.

-- Detmers will take the mound to start for the Angels, his first this season.
+- Suarez will make his first start of the season for the Angels.

-- The 23-year-old lefty started and threw six innings in his last appearance on Saturday, Oct.
-1 against the Texas Rangers.
+- The 25-year-old lefty started and threw seven innings when he last appeared Sunday, Oct.
+2 against the Texas Rangers.

 © 2023 Data Skrive.
 All rights reserved.